 On the SART, Thomas produced 158 Correct responses and made 6 Erroneous responses, that is, pressing the response button for number 3, when he was not supposed to give a response.
 This meant that he produced fewer correct responses but also made fewer mistakes than the mean score for both groups of brain-damaged individuals and for the control subjects (table 3:6:3).
 Actually, his error score on the SART is the fourth lowest for the subjects in the LHD group.
 He had a Mean reaction time in test of 490 ms, which is slower than the mean Mean reaction time in test for both groups.
 The slow pace might be a strategy that allowed him to avoid false alarms but it also made him miss several responses.
 It was not possible to obtain a measure of Feedback time due to Thomas's numerous misses.
-He had a mean variance of vigilance of 32549, which is high compared to the mean variance for all three groups (table 3:6:3).
+He had a mean variance for all three groups (table 3:6:3).
 It is the third highest variance in the LHD group, and might indicate that his level of arousal was fluctuating.